 - Severe (grade 3).
 The injured leg moves 10 to 15 mm more than is normal for its range of motion, compared to the other leg.

-Some doctors prefer to use an instrument known as the to get a more accurate reading of the leg’s range of motion.
+Some doctors prefer to use an instrument known as the

 The KT-1000 might be preferred if your doctor thinks you have an especially severe ACL injury or if you’ve had a long-term injury that may not be noticeable right away.
 This could be the case because the ACL can develop scar tissue that then limits your leg’s range of motion.